 \section{Interacting models and autonomous system}

-In Physical Literature there is a huge number of works devoted to phase space analysis of various cosmological models.
-In order to start phase space study of a model, an appropriate autonomous system should be found first.
+In the literature there is a huge number of works devoted to the phase space analysis of various cosmological models.
+In order to start the phase space analysis of a model, an appropriate autonomous system should be found first which is a system of algebraic equations to be solved.
 The critical points are solutions of the autonomous system.
-They are stable if appropriate Jacobian matrix has negative trace and positive determinant.
+They are stable if appropriate Jacobian matrix has a negative trace and positive determinant.
 This is in case of linear stability.
-Following Ref.~\cite{Huang} for our models we set
+Following \cite{Xu:2013iw} for our models we set

 and